desmos-labs/desmos/docs/architecture/adr-018-improve-subspace-treasury-account.md

 // MsgGrantTreasuryAuthorizationResponse defines the Msg/MsgGrantTreasuryAuthorization response type message MsgGrantTreasuryAuthorizationResponse{}

-// MsgRevokeTreasuryAuthorization revokes an authorization of the treasury from a user message MsgRevokeTreasuryAuthorization {
+// MsgRevokeTreasuryAuthorization revokes an existing treasury authorization from a user message MsgRevokeTreasuryAuthorization {
-    // Id of the subspace where the granter revokes a treasury authorization uint64 subspace_id = 1;
+    // Id of the subspace from which the authorization should be revoked uint64 subspace_id = 1;
-    // Address of the user revoking a treasury authorization string granter = 2;
+    // Address of the user revoking the treasury authorization string granter = 2;
-    // Address of the user who is being revoked a treasury authorization string grantee = 3;
+    // Address of the user who is being revoked the treasury authorization string grantee = 3;
 }